MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_background_processing_mode.md

 ### -field D3D12_BACKGROUND_PROCESSING_MODE_DISABLE_BACKGROUND_WORK

 Specifies that background work should stop.
 This ensures that background shader recompilation won't consume CPU cycles.
-Available only in **Developer mode**.
+Available only in <b>Developer mode</b>.

 ### -field D3D12_BACKGROUND_PROCESSING_MODE_DISABLE_PROFILING_BY_SYSTEM

 Specifies that all dynamic optimization should be disabled.
 For example, if you're doing an A/B performance comparison, then using this constant ensures that the driver doesn't change anything that might interfere with your results.
-Available only in **Developer mode**.
+Available only in <b>Developer mode</b>.

 ## -remarks